Travel insurance for over 65s and medical conditions

 Which? research shows the importance of shopping around if you’re over 65, as some policies can be more than double the price of similar cover.

 By spending a little extra time on research, you can usually find a policy that offers generous cover at a good price, even if you’re over 65 and have a pre-existing medical condition.

 How to get the best deal on travel insurance for over 65s

-- If you’re having trouble finding a policy you may get cover if you have a premium bank account that offers free travel insurance.
+- If you’re having trouble finding a policy you might get cover if you have a premium bank account that offers free travel insurance.
 Check the age limit and that it covers pre-existing medical conditions.
 Just make sure the annual charges on the bank account don’t add up to more than the cost of a travel insurance policy.

-- Do some thorough research online – don’t just head to comparison sites as many travel insurers don’t use them and you may not be able to get quotes if you have existing medical conditions.
+- Do some thorough research online – don’t just head to comparison sites as many travel insurers don’t use them and you might not be able to get quotes if you have existing medical conditions.

 Where to get travel insurance if you’re over 65

 See Which? best buy tables for travel insurance for over 65s:

 If you’re still having trouble finding a policy, an insurance broker might be able to help: